brimdata/zui/docs/Remote-zqd.md

 # Accessing our remote `zqd`

-Now that we've got data imported to our remote `zqd`, we'll access it from the Brim app that's running on our Mac laptop in this example.
+Now that we've got data imported into our remote `zqd`, we'll access it from the Brim app that's running on our Mac laptop.

 The option to initiate a remote connection is available by clicking the pull-down that's normally above the Spaces list in the left panel.

 ![New Connection option](media/New-Connection-option.png)

-A window will pop up into which we can enter the hostname or IP address of our remote host where we started `zqd`, then click **Connect**.
+A window will pop up into which we can specify a name for our remote connection along with its hostname or IP address.
+An optional port specification may also be included if it's listening on a port other than the default `9867`.

 ![New Connection window](media/New-Connection-window.png)

-Now the Spaces on our remote `zqd` will appear in the left panel just as we're accustomed to doing when working with local data.
+Now the Spaces on our remote `zqd` will appear in the left panel just as we're accustomed to seeing when working with local data.
 We can now enter ZQL queries and perform all normal workflows.
 For our Space that was based on the imported packet capture, we can extract flows into Wireshark via the **Packets** button as usual.

 ![Opening a remote flow](media/Remote-Flow-Wireshark.png)

-Some additional tips...
+Additional Spaces created on the remote `zqd` are not automatically shown in the Brim app.
+To trigger an immediate refresh, select **View > Reload** from the Brim drop-down menu.

+---

+Text still to be added when the features exist:
+* Deleting a remote connection ([brim/1191](https://github.com/brimsec/brim/issues/1191))
+* Importing logs to a remote `zqd` ([brim/1094](https://github.com/brimsec/brim/issues/1094))

 # FAQ

-Error message for attempt to immport packet capture to remote
+(Show the error messsage from a failed attempt to import a pcap to a remote `zqd` and reiterate that this is currently unsupported.
+Issue [brim/1221](https://github.com/brimsec/brim/issues/1221) is tracking whether we can improve this error message first.)